-Ravioli first appeared in the personal letters of Francesco di Marco Datini, a Prato merchant.
+Ravioli first appears in the personal letters of Francesco di Marco Datini, a Prato merchant.

-King Richard II's chefs mentioned ravioli in a British cookbook, referred to as “rauioles.”
+King Richard II's chefs mentions ravioli in a British cookbook, referred to as “rauioles.”

-Bartolomeo Scappi served ravioli to the papal conclave in Rome, with fillings of boiled pork belly, Parmesan cheese, sugar, herbs, spices, and raisins.
+Bartolomeo Scappi serves ravioli to the papal conclave in Rome, with fillings of boiled pork belly, Parmesan cheese, sugar, herbs, spices, and raisins.

-Plankton, a "SpongeBob SquarePants" character, achieved internet meme status with his memorable quote: "Ravioli, ravioli, give me the formu-oli!"
+Plankton, a "SpongeBob SquarePants" character, achieves internet meme status with his memorable quote: "Ravioli, ravioli, give me the formu-oli!"

 National Ravioli Day - Survey Results